Safety requirements for volunteers in response to COVID-19

 - Volunteers are required to wear surgical masks to prevent the transmission of respiratory viruses.

-- Service programs are being planned to ensure there are no gatherings of more than four people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.
-If any programs need more than four volunteers in one session, volunteers are divided into groups of two people.
+- Service programs are being planned to ensure there are no gatherings of more than two people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.
+If any programs need more than two volunteers in one session, volunteers are divided into smaller groups.

 - If programs require the use of an elevator for access, the number of passengers should be reduced to one at a time where possible.